pb-go/pb-go/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/269b77a2b64c41bbaa4aa109ecf4d55a)](https://www.codacy.com/manual/kmahyyg/pb-go)
 ![Codacy coverage](https://img.shields.io/codacy/coverage/269b77a2b64c41bbaa4aa109ecf4d55a?logo=codacy)

+We use [Sentry.io](https://sentry.io) for bug tracking and log collection which was GDPR-complaint, their privacy policy can be found at: [here](https://sentry.io/legal/privacy/2.1.0/)

 ### Discussion

 We need developer and help, for feature request and discussion, please go to our [Telegram Group](https://t.me/pb_go_discuss).